 So the other explanation, the more likely explanation since these people are not, in fact, stupid and probably not at this point ignorant, is willfully ignoring the facts because they threaten a status quo that is extremely lucrative for a lot of big companies, insurance companies and pharmaceutical companies especially, and a lot of big providers, hospitals and health systems.
 (This includes those that are ostensibly “non-profit”, which means that they don’t pay shareholders – and don’t pay taxes! – but doesn’t keep them from making lots of money which they invest back into the services that will make them more money – e.g., orthopedics, cardiology, cancer, ICUs -- rather than those the community as a whole really needs but are not money makers – e.g., mental health, primary care, etc. -- and paying their C-suite executives salaries in the millions!)
 These companies are absolutely not interested in losing this money, and they are big contributors to politicians.

 This is abetted, indeed stimulated, by a tremendous disinformation campaign by insurance companies, following upon the model developed by car companies and cigarette manufacturers.
-The most obvious is the in the New York Times on January 14, 2020.
+The most obvious is the perversion of the language of “choice”, exposed by former health insurance executive Wendell Potter in the New York Times on January 14, 2020.
 When they say “choice” they mean choice of insurance plan.
 In addition to the fact that most Americans are limited to a choice between one or two plans that their employer offers, people don’t care about choosing their insurance company (“I’m an Aetna guy!”
 “I love CIGNA!”); they care about choosing their doctors and other providers and hospitals – the very things that the private health insurance industry restricts!

 But could we not, somehow, keep private insurance as an option, as suggested by most of the Democratic candidates and pundits?
 A qualified yes.
 In countries that do this, say Switzerland, there are private insurance companies but they are highly regulated.
 ALL have to provide the SAME coverage and ALL have to charge the SAME price.
 How do they compete?
 Wait for it -- on customer service!!
 Are US insurance companies ready to do this?